algorand/pyteal/docs/state.rst

         If(myStatus.hasValue(), myStatus.value(), Bytes("none"))
     ])

-    # get "status" from the global context of Txn.ForeignApps[0]
+    # get "status" from the global context of the first app in Txn.ForeignApps
     # if "status" has not been set, returns "none"
     otherStatus = App.globalGetEx(Int(1), Bytes("status"))
     Seq([